voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **stopScreenShare**(): `Promise`<`void`\>

 Stops a screen sharing session.
+The method is available only to participants who joined a conference using the [join](doc:rn-client-sdk-conferenceservice#join) method; it is not available for listeners.

 #### Returns